Promoting Dermatology Research

-This course is very popular, you will learn how to perform DNA extractions, Western Blotting and understand bioinformatics and have a chance to talk about and get tips for potential research projects with research scientists and clinicians.
+This course is very popular; you will learn how to perform DNA extractions, Western Blotting and bioinformatics, and have a chance to talk about and get tips for potential research projects with research scientists and clinicians.
 Find out more here.

 British Society for Investigative Dermatology (BSID) - Network of clinical and non-clinical researchers, they hold an annual scientific meeting, travel awards are available, find out how more and how to join from the BSID website

 BSF - The BSF Studentship awards are available for a three year PhD closing date in August.
 Find more details on the BSF Research webpages